Updated: Dec 6, 2022

 Rehydrate the gelatine leaves according to the manufacturer’s instructions.
 Squeeze out the excess water and place in a bowl.

-Pour over the boiling water and gently stir until the gelatine has completely dissolved.
+Pour over the boiling water and gently stir SLOWLY until the gelatine has completely dissolved.

-Add the glycerin a little at a time stirring VERY GENTLY between each addition.
+Add the glycerine a little at a time stirring VERY GENTLY between each addition.
 Be careful not to create air bubbles, if you do simply skim them off the surface with a spoon.

 CAREFULLY pour the mixture into your mould.
 If any air bubbles occur skim them off.
 Leave to set at room temperature for approximately 2 hours.
-Once set move to the fridge and leave over night, this will make it easier to take out of the mould.
+Once set, move to the fridge and leave overnight.
+It will shrink slightly, making it easier to take out of the mould.